-Corrugated Tubing shall be covered with filter wrap at the factory and each joint shall be immediately encased in a black polyethylene sleeve which shall continue to encase the large diameter pipe and wrap until just prior to installation in the trench.
+Corrugated tubing shall be covered with filter wrap at the factory and each joint shall be immediately encased in a black polyethylene sleeve which shall continue to encase the large diameter pipe and wrap until just prior to installation in the trench to prevent physical damage and ultraviolet radiation deterioration of the filter wrap.
 Large diameter pipe systems shall be installed in accordance with this Rule and the manufacturer's guidelines.
 The trench bottom and pipe shall be level (with a maximum fall of one inch in 100 feet).
-Filter wrap encasing the tubing shall not be exposed to sunlight (ultraviolet radiation) for extended periods.
 Rocks and large soil clumps shall be removed from backfill material prior to being used.
 Clayey soils (soil group IV) shall not be used for backfill.
-The near end of the large diameter pipe shall have an eight-inch by four-inch offset adaptor (small end opening at top) suitable for receiving the pipe from the septic tank or distribution device and making a mechanical joint in the nitrification trench.
+The near end of the large diameter pipe shall have an eight-inch by four-inch offset adapter (small end opening at top) suitable for receiving the pipe from the septic tank or distribution device and making a mechanical joint in the nitrification trench.